km-scarif/hugo-template-start/README.md

 Two content directories are in the repo for testing.
 Either copy or symlink one of them to `content` and the current theme can be tested

+The files in content-root will be copied via the scripts to the hugo build directory in the container in the `HUGO_BUILD_DIR/content` folder.
+These files should be the same as the files that are tested in the content-real/content-test directories root.

 ## Necessary files for content directory
 - `content` directory needs an _index.md file
     - This file may be empty, but is used by Hugo to build and layout